aniketrb-github/spring_boot/project-portal-mgt/README.md

 `# Project Portal Management`
 - A portal which facilitates you with ease, flexibility & robustness for managing your projects.
-- A mini-project for the the usage & demonstration of spring-boot in an effective way.
+- A mini-project for the usage & demonstration of spring-boot in an effective way.
 - Spring M.V.C is the design pattern most primarily used in this project to start with.
 - Also segregation concerns are induced by creating packages for layers like Controller, Service, Data Access Objects(DAO), Entities, Exceptions, Utilities & View Objects(VO)
-- Java OOPS concepts as well as the Exception Handling with high level of segregation, modularity & sepration of concerns are being intricated.
+- Java OOPS concepts as well as the Exception Handling with high level of segregation, modularity & separation of concerns are being implemented.
 - Moreover, Spring-Data-JPA usage is also demonstrated in this mini-project.
-- Also, messages_en_IN.properties is used for maintaining the common constant message at a place & reusing them in the entire application.
+- Also, 'messages_en_IN.properties' is used for maintaining the common constant message at a place & reusing them in the entire application.
-- Logging of messages at various levels(WARN/INFO/ERROR) etc. are also being used using the logback.xml
+- Logging of messages at various levels(WARN/INFO/ERROR) etc. are also being used using the 'logback.xml'

 `# System Requirements`
 1) Java 8: You can download it from here: [Java-8 Download Link](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)